todi-mih/website/slides/lectures/resources/gpio_avr/gpio_intro.md

 # Why GPIO can be complex

-### This is a minimalistic representation of a typical GPIO ping
+### This is a minimalistic representation of a typical GPIO pin

 <br>